root-talis/henka/README.md

-# mig - golang migrations library
+# Henka - golang migrations library

 **Warning**: this project is still WIP.
 Please don't use it yet!